 This document provides information for on-site fabrication of certain types of serial communication cables.
-Programmable data can be transferred between compatible machines or between a machine and a Milnor serial memory storage device (see Note 11), using the download cables described in Section 5.3.2.2 and Section 5.3.2.3 respectively.
-These cable(s) connect to the cabinet-mounted 9-pin DIN type receptacle shown in Figure 11 and may be installed temporarily or permanently, as appropriate.
+Programmable data can be transferred between compatible machines or between a machine and a Milnor serial memory storage device (see Note 15), using the download cables described in Section 5.3.2.2 and Section 5.3.2.3 respectively.
+These cable(s) connect to the

-Note 10: The currently approved printers and printer configuration settings are provided in the related section in document BICWUI01.
+Note 14: The currently approved printers and printer configuration settings are provided in the related section in document BICWUI01.
 A pre-assembled machine-to-printer cable similar to the cable described here, is available from Milnor (P/N 10YMK2PNTR).

-Note 11: The Milnor serial memory storage device (also known as a download box) contains nonvolatile memory to hold a back-up copy of the programming and configuration data for one machine.
+Note 15: The Milnor serial memory storage device (also known as a download box) contains nonvolatile memory to hold a back-up copy of the programming and configuration data for one machine.
 This data is transferred between the machine and the memory storage device via the DIN receptacle on the machine.
 Two models are currently available: KXMIC00507 and KXMIC00508.
 The already wired cable and DIN connector are included as part of the memory storage device.
 Consult the Milnor Service department to determine the correct device for a particular application.